 As you develop your messaging, use clear, concise language.
 Avoid using industry jargon that may alienate parts of your audience and make you sound more like a business-babbling robot than a human.

 Consider the following example of how we could describe HubSpot in a “gobbledygook” way:

 HubSpot helps companies across multiple countries reduce churn by backfilling the sales pipeline with highly qualified traffic that generates leads that convert into customers with high lifetime value.
 We achieve this by providing leading-edge software that integrates all marketing channels for a synergistic view of the data that determines and prioritizes high-value marketing activities.

 Say what?
 Let’s translate that into the way people actually speak:

 HubSpot’s all-in-one marketing software helps more than 6,000 businesses in 45 countries attract leads and convert them into customers.
 A pioneer in inbound marketing, HubSpot aims to help its customers make marketing that people actually love.

-For instance, if you're a marketing manager at a hotel who is looking to bring in new business, you might target five different buyer personas: an independent business traveler, a corporate travel manager, an event planner, a vacationing family, and a couple planning their wedding reception.
+For instance, if you're a marketing manager at a hotel looking to bring in new business, you might target five different buyer personas: an independent business traveler, a corporate travel manager, an event planner, a vacationing family, and a couple planning their wedding reception.

 Make sure you clearly identify your buyer personas so you can shape your website redesign strategy around the website visitors that matter most to you.
-For help with this, check out our handy buyer personas template -- and accompanying blog post -- to help you research and create detailed buyer personas.

 Document your most search-valued pages.